LouiseSchaub/louiseschaub.github.io/index.md

 ## About

-I am a PhD Candidate and Research Associate in Mathematics at the University of Wuppertal.
+I am a PhD candidate and research associate in the School of Mathematics and Natural Sciences at the University of Wuppertal, supervised by Prof. Dr. Peter Zaspel.
 My research focuses on the scalability of kernel-based methods and Gaussian processes, with particular emphasis on randomized low-rank approximations and objective-aware approaches.

 Before joining Wuppertal, I completed my MSc in Mathematics at the University of Bayreuth.
 My academic background combines mathematics and computer science, with interests in machine learning, uncertainty quantification, and scientific computing.